-Hawaii activists get ready for start of work on telescope

-MAUNA KEA, Hawaii (AP) — Native Hawaiian groups vowed to protect Hawaii’s tallest mountain from an attempt to resume construction of a giant telescope.

-They said they will gather peacefully at the base of Mauna Kea.
-The road to the summit will be closed Monday morning as trucks carrying construction equipment start to make their way to the peak.
+Protests spark over construction of telescope in Hawaii

+MAUNA KEA, Hawaii (AP) — Singing, chanting and lying on the ground in the road, hundreds of people demonstrated on Monday against the construction of a giant telescope on a mountaintop that some Native Hawaiians consider sacred.

+The protests were the latest salvo in a yearslong fight that pits scientific discovery against cultural preservation.
-Scientists hope the massive telescope they plan to build atop Mauna Kea, a world-renowned location for astronomy, will help them peer back to the time just after the Big Bang and answer fundamental questions about the universe.

-But the site where they plan to build is considered sacred by some Native Hawaiians— a realm of gods and a place of worship and prayer.
+Scientists hope the massive telescope planned for the site, a world-renowned location for astronomy, will help them peer back to the time just after the Big Bang and answer fundamental questions about the universe.
+But some Native Hawaiians consider the land holy, as a realm of gods and a place of worship.

-State officials say anyone breaking the law will be arrested.
-Protesters have been arrested during previous construction attempts.
+At about daybreak Monday, a group of kupuna, or elders, sitting in chairs, tied themselves together with rope and blocked the road to the summit of Mauna Kea.
+Another group of protesters spent the day lying prone on the ground, with their arms shackled under a grate in the road.

+The road was officially closed hours after it was essentially blocked by protesters.

+It can be hard for Native Hawaiians to support the telescope because they fear backlash for being perceived as opposing Hawaiian beliefs, he said.

+“It’s very difficult when you have family members on different sides,” he said.

-The project already has been delayed by years of legal battles and demonstrations, drawing attention from the likes of “Aquaman” actor Jason Momoa, who has Native Hawaiian ancestry and has voiced opposition to the telescope.
+The project has been delayed by years of legal battles and demonstrations, drawing attention from the likes of “Aquaman” actor Jason Momoa, who has Native Hawaiian ancestry and has voiced opposition to the telescope.

 Scientists selected Mauna Kea in 2009 after a five-year, worldwide search for the ideal site.